apptio/kr8/website/content/installation/_index.md

 brew install kr8
 ```

+The homebrew tap will install the below dependencies for you.
+If you're using anything other than homebrew, you'll need to ensure you have the dependencies below

 # Dependencies

 The kr8 binary is currently just one of a set of required dependencies.
 We plan to explore the need for these dependencies as time goes on, but right now, yhey are required.